enthus1ast/nimOfflinePack/README.md

 # Misc

 this repo contains the cralwer and the downloader which helps to construct these packages.
 Please be polite in useing it.
-(We try to always are because want to construct not destory right?!)
+(We try to always are because we want to construct not destory right?!)
-Since this this is such a noise process we recommend that you download our compressed package.
+Since this is such a noisy process we recommend that you download our compressed package.

 # IDEAS/TODOS